blinktrade/BlinkTradeJS/README.md

 ```

-You can still return a promise when listen events...
+You can still return a promise when listen events.

 ```js